jdrp/tmux-workspace/README.md

 - rust
 - python
 - web

+Templates are represented in Rust with a `Template` enum and validated by `clap`.

 Templates create workspace TOML files.
 They do not automatically create the actual project unless a future explicit bootstrap command is added.